alshedivat/al-folio/_posts/2022-24-06-diffusion.md

 ## Posterior distribution

-In above section, we have gone through the ideas and transformations for the loss function.
-Noticeablely, the loss function is cummulative of KL divergence between the reverse distribution and the posterior over all timestep $$t$$.
+In the above section, we have gone through the ideas and transformations for the loss function.
+Noticeablly, the loss function is cumulative of KL divergence between the reverse distribution and the posterior over all timestep $$t$$.
 To complete the loss function transformation, let's take a glance at the posterior <d-cite key="weng2021diffusion"></d-cite>.

 $$
 \begin{align*}